veertuinc/anka-docs/content/en/docs/Anka Build Cloud/configuration-reference.md

 > If you're using the standalone Registry package, you'll need to use Flags/Options and edit your `/Library/LaunchDaemons/com.veertu.anka.registry.plist`, then restart it with `launchctl unload /Library/. . . && launchctl load /Library/. . .`

+> **The .docker files in the docker/linux package and dockerhub tags include a mix of non-`ANKA_` ENVs and flags (in the ENTRYPOINT).
+While we work on simplifying the docker package to support the `ANKA_` environment variables, you may need to remove the flags and non-`ANKA_` ENVs from the .docker file.
+Using ANKA_LISTEN_ADDR for example while the ENTRYPOINT has `--listen_addr` defined will cause a problem.**

 {{< tabs tabTotal="2" tabID="1" tabName1="Environment Variables" tabName2="Flags / Options" >}}
 {{< tab tabNum="1" >}}

 ---

 Depending on the package you're using (native or docker), you can set ENV variables to modify the configuration of your controller and registry.

-> **The .docker files in the docker/linux package include a mix of ENVs and flags (in the ENTRYPOINT).
-While we work on simplifying the docker package to support the `ANKA_` environment variables, you may need to remove the flags and non-`ANKA_` ENVs from the .docker file.
-Using ANKA_LISTEN_ADDR for example while the ENTRYPOINT has `--listen_addr` defined will cause a problem.**

 #### docker-compose.yml (docker)

 ```yml